Skip to main content

 Inadequate building code enforcement

-Building Collapse Statistics in New York
+Why Building Collapse Cases in New York Require Fast Investigation

 Poor Building Maintenance and Neglect